Principal residence land

 - a trustee of a fixed trust in which:

-- all of the beneficiaries are individually named or are descendants of individually named beneficiaries; and
+- all beneficiaries are individually named or are descendants of individually named beneficiaries; and

 - the beneficiary would be entitled, on the winding up of the trust, to 50 per cent or more of the value of the income and capital of the trust.